CodingItWrong/codingitwrong.com/_posts/2019-01-22-testing-with-third-party-form-components.md

 cy.get(".myfield").type("By class");
 ```

-Cypress gives us an error:
+Cypress gives us the error I mentioned earlier:

 ```sh
 CypressError: cy.type() failed because it requires a valid typeable element
 ```

+This is because `.myfield` is the `div`, not the `input`, and you can't type into a `div`.
 Instead, we need to ask for the `input` element *inside* the element with class `.myfield`:

 ```js
 cy.get(".myfield input").type("By class and input element");
 ```

+This works.
 Unfortunately, this means *your test is coupled to implementation details of a third-party component library*.
 If Vuetify is updated to apply the class to the `input` instead of the containing `div`, your tests will break.
 Luckily, if you use the `data-test` attribute I recommend it's applied to the `input` directly, so your tests avoid coupling to the third-party library.

 ## Material-UI